rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-08-21-21767e408cd898b1-listing-of-new-securities-of-trident-lifeline-limited.md

 stocks:
 - TRIDENTLIFE
 tags:
-- equity-listing
-- preferential-allotment
+- conversion
-- warrant-conversion
+- equity
-- trident-lifeline
+- preferential-issue
 title: Listing of New Securities of Trident Lifeline Limited
 ---